Samuel-2626/django-lang/article.md

 ![Admin 2](https://github.com/Samuel-2626/django-lang/blob/main/images/admin-2.png)

+> Note that we barely scratched the surface on what `django-parler` can achieve for us.
+Please refer to the [docs](https://django-parler.readthedocs.io/en/stable/index.html) to learn more.

 ## Allowing Users to Switch Languages

 In this section, we'll show how to allow users the ability to switch between languages from our homepage.

-Edit the *index.html* file to like so:
+Edit the _index.html_ file to like so:

 ```html
 {% load i18n %}